WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Exam Study/New Quiz.md

 What does `df.describe()` return?

 a.
-Data types for each column b.
-Summary statistics for numeric columns c.
-Frequency counts for categorical columns d.
+Data types for each column
+===b.
+Summary statistics for numeric columns ===
+c.
+Frequency counts for categorical columns
+d.
 The first 5 rows of the dataframe

 **ANSWER:**